mjknj18/2019-NYC-Airbnb-Property-Data-Analysis/README.md

 #### Most Reviews

-1. Group cleaned data by borough and neighborhood, and filter by number of reviews.
+1. Group the cleaned data by borough and neighborhood, and filter by number of reviews.
-2. Calculate average number of reviews for each neighborhood in each borough, and sort results from highest to lowest.
+2. Calculate the average number of reviews for each neighborhood in each borough, and sort the results from highest to lowest.
-3. Plot line graph of top five neighborhoods in each borough with the most reviews.
+3. Plot a line graph of top five neighborhoods in each borough with the most reviews.

 #### Highest Property Type Counts

-1. Group cleaned data by borough and neighborhood, and filter by property type.
+1. Group the cleaned data by borough and neighborhood, and filter by property type.
-2. Calculate total occurances of each property type in each neighborhood of each borough, and sort results from highest to lowest.
+2. Calculate the total occurances of each property type in each neighborhood of each borough, and the sort results from highest to lowest.
 3. Plot line graphs for each property type of the top five neighborhoods in each borough with the highest counts of that property type.

 #### Highest Average Price

-1. Create dataframe of cleaned data with borough as the index.
+1. Create a dataframe of cleaned data with borough name as the index.
-2. Group created dataframe by neighborhood and property type.
+2. Group the created dataframe by neighborhood and property type.
-3. Calculate average price for each property type in each neighborhood of each borough, and sort results from highest to lowest.
+3. Calculate the average price for each property type in each neighborhood of each borough, and sort the results from highest to lowest.
 4. Plot line graphs for each property type of the top five neighborhoods in each borough with the highest average prices of that property type.

 #### Lowest Average Price

-1. Create dataframe of cleaned data with borough as the index.
+1. Create a dataframe of cleaned data with borough as the index.
-2. Group created dataframe by neighborhood and property type.
+2. Group the created dataframe by neighborhood and property type.
-3. Calculate average price for each property type in each neighborhood of each borough, and sort results from lowest to highest.
+3. Calculate the average price for each property type in each neighborhood of each borough, and sort the results from lowest to highest.
 4. Plot line graphs for each property type of the top five neighborhoods in each borough with the lowest average prices of that property type.

 #### Lowest Average Minimum Night Requirement

-1. Group cleaned data by borough and neighborhood, and filter by minimum night requirement.
+1. Group the cleaned data by borough and neighborhood, and filter by minimum night requirement.
-2. Calculate average minimum night requirement for each neighborhood in each borough, and sort results from lowest to highest.
+2. Calculate the average minimum night requirement for each neighborhood in each borough, and sort the results from lowest to highest.
-3. Plot line graph of top five neighborhoods in each borough with the lowest average minimum night requirements.
+3. Plot a line graph of top five neighborhoods in each borough with the lowest average minimum night requirements.